Finding Your Just Right, part 3

 The Upside of Design/Build

 To create the perfect outcome in the Design/Build scenario, the design and installation of the AV system is handled by an AV integrator.
-Having one company manage the entire project from start to finish, shortens the project/installation timeline (compared to Design/Bid), and streamlines the communication process between the client and contractor.
+Having one company manage the entire project from start to finish, shortens the project/installation timeline (compared to Consult-to-Bid), and streamlines the communication process between the client and contractor.
 It can look like the ideal option and also reduce costs to the end user by:

 - Eliminating fees for a separate consultant for AV design or installation.